B-RajaGopal/ClinVar-VUS-Pathogenicity-Predictor/README.md

 ![VUS Probability Distribution](images/xgb_optuna_prob.png)

 **Biological Interpretability:**
-SHAP analysis confirmed the model relies on genuine biological markers rather than memorizing database indices.
-The highest feature attributions map directly to `GeneSymbol` and specific chromosomal loci (`Chromosome Start`).
+SHAP analysis identified that the model's highest feature attributions map directly to `GeneSymbol` and specific chromosomal loci (`Chromosome Start`), aligning with established genetic indicators.

 Notably, in the unclassified VUS evaluation, the model flagged multiple high-confidence (99.5% probability) pathogenic candidates localized to the **CFTR** gene on Chromosome 7—a well-documented locus for Cystic Fibrosis.